rajinder-yadav/dm-css/README.md

 ### Wrap mode

-Additional notation to use for a multi-line flex container.
+Additional notation to use for a multi-line Flex container.
 This will control Flex wrapping mode, items determine too long to fit the line can be set to wrap onto a new line.

 __Mnemonic__: fb = Flexbox